tldr-pages/tldr/pages/common/git-obliterate.md

 # git obliterate

-> Remove a file from all history in a Git repository.
+> Delete a file and erase its history from a Git repository:
 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-obliterate>.